The 5 +1 different Scotch Regions

 Campbeltown

-Campbeltown once was a thriving Whisky-producing area counting more than 30 Whisky distilleries.
+Campbeltown once was a thriving whisky-producing area counting more than 30 Whisky distilleries.
 But these times are long gone, and today, you will only find three left

 Campbeltown Whisky is known for its dryness and flavors like brine, toffee, vanilla, and dried fruit.